The 2022 Season on the Merced river is available for BOOKING!

 DIRECTIONS & MEETING TIMES

-Please note that the Highways in and around Yosemite can be confusing, and summer traffic can add driving time to the estimates below.
+Please note that cell reception is limited in the region.
+Highways in and around Yosemite can be confusing, and summer traffic can add driving time to the estimates below.
 It is important that you key into where you are staying, and are clear on your driving directions.
-It is your responsibility to get to Indian Flat RV Park ON TIME.
-If you are late, you will miss your trip and sorry, but there are no refunds for missed trips!
+It is your responsibility to get to our meeting location ON TIME.
+There are no refunds for missed trips!

 WHAT TO BRING RAFTING

 - Tennis shoes or river sandals (no flip flops please!)

 - Camera (see above) Note: There is a professional photographer that will be taking photos along the way, and these photos will be available for you to see and purchase if you desire when the trip is over.